Print Options

 PLSC 30500.
 Introduction to Quantitative Social Science.
 100 Units.

 This is the first course in the quantitative methods sequence in political science.
 Students will build skills to execute and evaluate key research designs for causal and descriptive research.
 The course also lays the necessary foundation for future coursework in quantitative methods.
+To enroll in course, students must have recent exposure to introductory probability and fundamentals of programming in R.

 Instructor(s): A. Eggers, M. Offer-Westort Terms Offered: Autumn